ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 # howto use the adapter & basic concept

 ### ACK flags
-Application shall not set ack flag, application is notified from this adapter by the ack flag if data is updated.
+Applications shall not set ack flags, application is notified from this adapter by the ack flag if data is updated.
 KNX Stack sets the ack flag of the linked IoBroker object on receiption of a group address.
 Sent frames on KNX do not result into a ack of the writing object.